sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 age.centered.i = X_i[, "0.5"]
 ```

 because the clinical data has the original age values, not the standardized version.
-We saved this version of the data in a file called `XYC_V2_WithAge.rda` to match our naming in `CheckingDataMatchingResults.R`.
-Both `XYC_V2_WithAge.rda` and `XYC_V2_WithAge_StandardizedPredictors.rda` in this repository; `XYC_V2_WithAge.rda` is only used for checking the data was cleaned properly and will not be used for the rest of the analysis.
+We saved this version of the data in a file called `XYC_V2_WithAge.rda` to match our naming in `CheckingDataMatchingResults.R`. `XYC_V2_WithAge.rda` is only used for checking the data was cleaned properly and will not be used for the rest of the analysis.

+We do not provide the data to run these last three scripts because it is too big to store locally.
+Please email me if you'd like the data we used and it can be sent through another avenue.
+We save both `XYC_V2_WithAge.rda` and `XYC_V2_WithAge_StandardizedPredictors.rda` to this repository so you can begin your analysis here.

 The last two scripts (and most of the later ones) source `HelperFunctions.R` which contains helper functions used throughout project and analysis.